 Your New Port Richey Car Accident Lawyer Will Prove That The Accident Was Not Your Fault

 Getting treatment is only half of the battle.
 After you go through all the pain and suffering, your auto wreck lawyer will make sure that liability in your case can be proven at trial.
 Liability simply means proving that the person who caused your injuries was at fault.
-Your Pasco negligence attorney uses police reports, witness statements, admissions by the other party, accident reconstruction testimony, and more to prove liability.
+Your Pasco negligence attorney uses police reports, witness statements, admissions by the other party, motor vehicle accidents reconstruction testimony, and more to prove liability.

 You want a settlement in your case.
 However, the best way for your attorney to get an excellent settlement is to show the insurance companies and their lawyers that the case is strong enough to win at a courtroom trial.

-After your New Port Richey car accident lawyer gathers evidence to prove medical damages and liability and can tell your story, he or she will attempt to settle your case before trial.
+After your New Port Richey car accidents lawyer gathers evidence to prove medical damages and liability and can tell your story, he or she will attempt to settle your case before trial.
 This is often called the “demand” letter but is usually much more like a book than a letter due to the amount of supporting documentation that will be included.

 Finally, Your Accident Lawyer Will Litigate The Case For You